pillmuncher/yogic.cs/README.md

 ## **Key features:**

-- **Horn Clauses**: Express logical facts and rules as simple functions.
+- **Horn Clauses as Functions**: Express logical facts and rules as simple functions.

-- **Combinators**: Define expressions of first-order logic by simply composing combinator functions.
+- **Composable Combinators**: Define expressions of first-order logic by simply composing combinator functions.

 - **Logical Variables**: Represented by the ``Variable`` class, they can be bound to arbitrary values and other variables during resolution.